R1sh1m/CineBook/README.md

 2. Create a feature branch: `git checkout -b feat/your-feature`
 3. Keep all `.c` files in **C11** — no C++ in `.c` files
 4. C++ additions go **only** in `src/reports/reports.cpp`
+5. Ensure new features (admin tools, analytics, flows) are reflected in the README and user/admin flows
 5. Commit with a conventional prefix: `feat:`, `fix:`, `docs:`, `refactor:`
 6. Open a Pull Request